Isle of Sheppey: Sheppey today

 There are three prisons on the island, all located to the south of the village of Eastchurch: HMP Elmley, HMP Standford Hill and HMP Swaleside.
 The total inmate population is in the region of 2,800.

 In the 2011 census, the island had a resident population of 40,300, many of whom commute to the mainland via the Sheerness-Sittingbourne rail link and the new Sheppey Crossing Bridge.

 Education

-Secondary education on the island is provided by Oasis Academy Isle of Sheppey.
-The school moved into new buildings in February 2013 and is split between two sites: East and West.
-The academy is split horizontally into five mini-schools.
+Secondary education on the island was provided by Oasis Academy Isle of Sheppey.
+In August 2024 the school closed and was split into two new secondary schools: Leigh Academy Minster and EKC Sheppey Secondary.

 Further education is provided by EKC Sheppey College.

 There are several primary schools on the island.